hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 When an IG project starts that covers the scope of an AU Base generic use case resource profile, that profile is moved to new IG project and then either deprecated or removed in AU Base.
 For example:
 * the AU Core vital signs profiles started in AU Base and were subsequently moved to AU Core and then removed from AU Base
-* the AU eRequesting ServiceRequest profile started in AU Base and was subsequently moved to AU eRequesting and then deprecated in AU Base
+* the AU eRequesting Diagnostic Request profile started in AU Base and was subsequently moved to AU eRequesting and then deprecated in AU Base

 ### Maturity Levels
 These levels used for HL7 AU FHIR Implementation Guides are associated with the [FHIR Maturity Model](http://hl7.org/fhir/R4/versions.html#maturity) and adjusted for local use.